Tencent/FaceDetection-DSFD/README.md

   <img src='./imgs/dsfd_video.gif' width=1000'/>
 </p>

-In this paper, we propose a novel face detection network, named DSFD, with superior performance over the state-of-the-art face detectors.
+In this repo, we propose a novel face detection network, named DSFD, with superior performance over the state-of-the-art face detectors.
 You can use the code to evaluate our DSFD for face detection.

 For more details, please refer to our paper [DSFD: Dual Shot Face Detector](https://arxiv.org/abs/1810.10220)! or poster [slide](./imgs/DSFD_CVPR2019_poster.pdf)!